Nourish - 4 Natural Ways To Help Fight Seasonal Affective Disorder (SAD)

 Deficiencies in certain B vitamins are common in depression, with B6, folic acid and B12 being the key ones.

-B Vitamins work synergistically, so it is important to ensure adequate intake of all the B complex vitamins, which is why you’ll often find them available as supplements combined with one another.
+B Vitamins work synergistically, so it is important to ensure adequate intake of all the B complex vitamins.
+This is why you’ll often find them available as supplements combined with one another.

-For a real therapeutic dose, try opting for a B Complex vitamin like Solgar Vitamin B Complex 100, Nourish Balanced B50or Viridian High Five B Complex.
+For a real therapeutic dose, try opting for a B Complex vitamin such as Solgar Vitamin B Complex 100, Nourish B Complex or Viridian High Five B Complex.

 Omega 3 fatty acids are essential for a healthy brain.
 There have been various studies carried out over many years with results all coming to the same conclusion.